 The minimum Contribution to the Fund is £10,000 and in multiples of £1,000 thereafter.
-There is no maximum Contribution to the Fund but Investors should be aware that income tax relief is only available on annual investments of up to £100,000 under the SEIS.
+There is no maximum Contribution to the Fund but Investors should be aware that income tax relief is only available on annual investments of up to £1,000,000 under the EIS.
 Applications from spouses should be made separately.

-9.5 Claiming your SEIS tax relief
+8.5 Claiming your EIS tax relief

-Once an investment has been made in an investee company, Jenson will work with the investee company to prepare and send off SEIS compliance certificates to HMRC, demonstrating that the investee company is a SEIS qualifying company.
+Once an investment has been made in an investee company, Jenson will work with the investee company to prepare and send off EIS compliance certificates to HMRC, demonstrating that the investee company is an EIS qualifying company.

-As soon as practicable after investment and subject to SEIS rules, the investee company will apply to HMRC to obtain for the investor a form SEIS 3.
+As soon as practicable after investment and subject to EIS rules, the investee company will apply to HMRC to obtain for the investor a form EIS 3.
 Investors must send these forms to HMRC with their tax returns in order to claim any income and capital gains tax reliefs.